CodeLegg/Bootstrap-Website/README.md

   - Image (Right) / (Center in tablet/mobile view)
   - Information about the Gym (left)
-  - Breif About Golds Gym History
+  - Brief Description about Golds Gym History

 ![About section](assets/images/aboutsection.png)
 ***